Mississippi River flooding prompts evacuations, sandbagging

 “It’s pretty stressful,” Werner said.
 “It’s bubbling up from the ground.
 I’ve been living my life by every hour for about 10 days now, and it’s not over yet.
 (But) so far we’re holding our own.”

+The Mississippi was expected to be especially high along parts of Wisconsin and to crest Wednesday or early Thursday in La Crosse, a city of about 50,000 people.
+In Iowa, forecasts predict the river will reach the third-highest level ever recorded when it crests Saturday about 160 miles to the south in Davenport.

-About 60 miles (100 kilometers) downriver at Prairie du Chien, the Mississippi was a little more than 6 feet (1.8 meters) above flood stage Wednesday morning.
-The water was expected to continue rising each day until Saturday when it’s expected to crest at just under 25 feet (7 meters).
+About 60 miles (100 kilometers) downriver from La Crosse at Prairie du Chien, the Mississippi was a little more than 6 feet (1.8 meters) above flood stage Wednesday morning.
+The water was expected to continue rising each day until Saturday, when it’s expected to crest at just under 25 feet (7 meters).
 The record high was 25 feet, 3 inches (7.7 meters) in April 1965.

 Video footage shot by WKBT-TV on Tuesday showed water at least a foot deep covering city streets and yards.